Acebeam L16 Flashlight Review

 Package and Manual

-Acebeam’s nice packaging; black and orange with photos and specs and UI.
+Acebeam’s nice packaging: black and orange with photos, specs, and user interface.

-The box flips open and latches with magnetic closure.
+The box flips open and latches with a magnetic closure.

 The lens is protected with a peel-off sticker.